brownhash/kang/README.md

-# session_terraform
+# Kang
-Use endless terraform versions in different shell sessions independently.
+Explore the multiverse of terraform versions with your terminal.